junxit/us-congress-bills-111/metadata.md

 - 2009-10-23 — The House resolved into Committee of the Whole House on the state of the Union for further consideration.
 - 2009-10-23 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 3619.
 - 2009-10-23 — The previous question was ordered pursuant to the rule. (consideration: CR H11723)
+- 2009-10-26 — Received in the Senate.
+- 2009-11-02 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 195.